omarx/NASA_React/README.md

-# Getting Started with Create React App
+# Getting Started

+This project is NASA React Frontend for the Fullstack app below is the basic React instructions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).